 Some bodies may be used immediately and cremated within one or two months after delivery, but most are cremated within approximately two years.
 Under some circumstances, this window of time may vary.

-A physician will make the pronouncement of death and will sign
+A physician will make the pronouncement of death and will sign the death certificate.

 Arrangements for memorial services, death notice, notification to Social Security, insurance claims, and/or Veteran's Administration are the responsibility of the family and/or friends.

 If you should change your name or address, please notify the department as soon as possible at 716-829-2913, or complete the Name/ Address Change Request form.

 A new wallet card will be mailed to you.